 This is a list of things we had to do before we had tiny computers in our pockets.
-I wrote it so that you can laugh at us and also realize how lucky you are to have a tiny computer in your pocket.
+I wrote it so that you can appreciate how lucky you are.

 1. Use maps and ask for directions.

 This one actually baffles me and I lived through it.
-How did we get anywhere without Google Maps and GPS?
+How did we get anywhere without GPS?
 The answer is, not very easily.
 We used folded paper maps like a 15th century Portuguese explorer.
 We got lost a lot.
-We had to stop at gas stations and ask for directions and use pay phones.
+We had to stop at gas stations and ask for directions or use pay phones.
 “I’m lost.
 I see a tree and a house…”

-“Come on over,” usually involved writing convoluted directions with landmarks on the back of an envelope.
+“Come on over,” usually involved writing convoluted directions with landmarks on the back of a junk mail envelope.
 For example, here’s the back of a flyer for a friend’s party.
 The front had all the usual flyer type stuff, but the back was made up pretty much exclusively of directions:

-And speaking of flyers, we made flyers.
+And speaking of flyers, we made them.
 There was no such thing as Evite or a Facebook event.
-When you were having a party, you had to make physical flyers on paper, which you photocopied and handed out to people in person.
+When you were having a party, you had to make physical invitations on paper, which you photocopied and handed out to people in person.
 I kind of miss this one since a lot of these flyers were very creative:

 3. Wait at home for phone calls.